mir-am/LightTwinSVM/README.md

 pip3 install jupyter
 ```
 For more details, check out [Jupyter documentation](https://jupyter.readthedocs.io/en/latest/index.html).

+### API documentation
+Aside from the program's command line interface, you may want to use the LightTwinSVM's Python package for your project.
+All you have to do is to copy-paste the "[ltsvm](https://github.com/mir-am/LightTwinSVM/tree/master/ltsvm)" folder (the **installed version**) into the root folder of your project.
+Next, you can import "ltsvm" package in a module of your interest.

+You can read about the documentation of the LightTwinSVM's estimators and tools [here](https://lighttwinsvm.readthedocs.io/en/latest/index.html).

 ## Dataset Format
 - **LIBSVM** data files are supported.
 Note that the extension of this file should be '*.libsvm'.